zeyuwang-zju/zeyuwang-zju.github.io/_pages/about.md

   - /about.html
 ---

 I am pursuing the Ph.D degree at College of Information Science & Electronic Engineering, Zhejiang University, supervised by Prof. Kejie Huang.
 From Dec.
 2022 to Jun.
 2023, I was a visiting research assistant at the Institute for Infocomm Research (I2R), Agency for Science, Technology and Research (A*STAR), Singapore, cooperating with Scientist Wenyu Jiang.
 I also cooperate with Huawei and VIVO in many AI-related projects.
+I am now having my internship at 2012 Lab, Huawei Technologies Ltd. Co.

 My research interest includes Computer Vision (CV), Generative Models (AIGC), and AI Network Optimization. __Email__: wangzeyu2020@zju.edu.cn.

-News
+News (Recent Two Years)
 ======
 - __[2024.10]__ One paper accepted by <font color=Blue>ACM ASPLOS 2025</font>.
+- __[2024.08]__ Start my internship at 2012 Lab, Huawei Technologies Ltd. Co.
 - __[2024.08]__ One first-authored paper accepted by <font color=Blue>IEEE TCE</font>.
 - __[2024.06]__ Win the Second Place in <font color=Blue>CVPR 2024 V3Det Challenge</font>.
 - __[2024.05]__ One first-authored paper accepted by <font color=Blue>IEEE ISJ</font>.